sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 # Writing Your First Liferay Application

-Getting started with your first Liferay application takes only minutes.
+It's easy to get started with your first Liferay application.
 We'll guide you through the step-by-step process of creating your project and deploying your application to Liferay.
 Before you know it, you'll have your application deployed alongside of the applications that come with Liferay.

 Your first application is simple: you'll build a guestbook application that looks like this: